-Preparing for deployment can be a time of mixed emotions.
-Many Service members, including National Guard members and Reservists, look forward to the chance to do what they’ve trained for, while at the same time, they may worry about the challenges of a long deployment and about leaving loved ones behind.
-With many details to attend to and arrangements to be made, preparing for deployment can be stressful.
+Preparing for military deployment can be a time of mixed emotions.
+Many Service members, including National Guard members and Reservists, look forward to the chance to do what they have trained for; at the same time, they may worry about the challenges of a long deployment and about being separated from loved ones.
+Because there are so many details to attend to and arrangements to be made, preparing for deployment can be stressful.

 Each person’s experience preparing for military deployment will be different.
-Depending on your personal situation, you may be concerned about the impact deploying will have on your children or other family members, your finances, or a job you are leaving.
+Depending on your situation, you may be concerned about the effect that your departure will have on your children or other family members, your finances, or a job you are leaving.
 If you are preparing for war deployment, you may have to face the possibility of injury or death.
 Getting into the right mindset and preparing for deployment may affect your daily activities, the way you get along with others, and your sleeping and eating patterns.

-Most Service members and their families find effective ways of coping with deployment.
-For others, dealing with deployment can be very overwhelming.
+While most Service members and their families find effective ways of coping, some find dealing with deployment to be overwhelming.
 Whatever your experience, reaching out for support can play a big part in making your transition smoother.

 What should I keep an eye out for when preparing for deployment?

-Anxiety, stress, or frustration are natural reactions to significant events like military deployment.
-When getting ready to deploy, these are some of the things you may experience:
+Anxiety, stress, or frustration are natural reactions to significant events, such as military deployment.
+When getting ready to deploy, you may experience some of these: